JacksonMans/vite-plugin-eslint-typescript/README.md

 ## Options

-You can pass options to the plugin in prder to customize some of its behaviour
+You can pass an options object to the plugin in order to customize some of its behaviour

 ### useCache